Sasindu0/Advanced-Key-Logger/README.md

 ## Requirements
 * Install following libraries
 1. Python 3.10.4
 2. requests
 3. pynput
 4. PIL
 5. email

 * This script works only for Windows operating systems.

 ## Simple Explanation about the files
-**KeyLogger.py:** The script with all additional features.\n **SimpleKeyLogger.py:** The script for only key logging function using different old library called *keyboard*.
+* **KeyLogger.py:** The script with all additional features.
+* **SimpleKeyLogger.py:** The script for only key logging function using different old library called *keyboard*.
-**set.bat:** Simple script for hide the keylogger executable and make automatically execute when windows startup.
+* **set.bat:** Simple script for hide the keylogger executable and make automatically execute when windows startup.